About Our Church

 It was 1938, the year of our Lord and Savior Jesus Christ, a few Baptized believers under the spiritual guidance of Rev. S. M. Hansberry organized Ebenezer Baptist Church at 3333 Holman Avenue.
 In 1940 Rev. Hansberry bought a lot at 3347 Holman Avenue and built its first church home.
 In October of 1942, Rev. S. M. Hansberry was called to be the under shepherd of a church in Tulsa, Oklahoma.
 December 20, 1942 after much prayer to the Lord, the church called Rev. G. H. Shedd as their Pastor.
 During the first Sunday in March, 1953, the church moved to 3032 Hadley Street where the church name was changed to St. Paul Missionary Baptist August 9, 1968, under Rev. G. H. Shedd’s leadership, the church moved to 6531 Beekman Road.
 At this time the church was then re-named Greater St. Paul’s Missionary Baptist Church.
 After 37 years of leadership and doing God’s will on June 10, 1979, the Lord said, “Well done thy good and faithful servant” and called home the beloved Rev. G. H. Shedd.

-In January 2007, the Board of Directors assumed the responsibilities of overseeing the duties of church administrative management, the continuity of worship services and Christian education endeavors.
-Along with the faithful service of the Associate Ministerial staff The Board of Directors adopted the theme “A New Beginning of Building God’s Kingdom”..
-For eleven months they worked tirelessly alongside Reverends Walter Tibbs, Marilyn Mitchell, Felix Joseph, Walter Conley, Otierre Lawson, Warren Ray, Minister Mary Ray, Carolyn Rowe and Leroy Thomas, Jr. The Leadership’s commitment to serve was never more evident and fulfilling during this difficult time.
-Through much prayer and fasting and fasting and much prayer, the church continued to let the church be the church.
-A total of 11 months of “prayer weeks” through the leadership of Deacon L.D.
-Williams was held.
-After 6 months of the pastoral select process, the church was commissioned to select by voting for a new Spiritual Leader.
+In January 2007, the Board of Directors assumed the responsibilities of overseeing the duties of church administrative management, the continuity of worship services and Christian Education endeavors.
+Along with the faithful service of the Associate Ministerial staff The Board of Directors adopted the theme “A New Beginning of Building God’s Kingdom”.
+For eleven months they worked tirelessly alongside Reverends Walter Tibbs, Felix Joseph, Walter Conley, Otierre Lawson, Warren Ray, Leroy Thomas, Jr., Ministers Marilyn Mitchell, Mary Ray, and Carolyn Rowe and The Leadership’s commitment to serve was never more evident and fulfilling during this difficult time.
+Through much prayers and fasting the church continued to let the church be the church.
+Under the leadership of Deacon L.D.
+Williams a week of prayer was held once a month for 11 month.
+After 6 months of the pastoral search process, the church was commissioned to select by voting for a new Spiritual Leader.
 God blessed us with the guidance and vision of our very own Reverend Warren W. Ray.

-On February 10th of 2008, Reverend Ray was installed as our new Pastor and Leader.
+On February 10, 2008, Reverend Warren Ray was installed as our new Pastor and Leader.
 That was and still is a great day of jubilation and celebration.
 This Mighty Man of God has been an inspiration and a blessing to this Great Church.
 Through God’s help and Reverend Ray’s Leadership we have overcome several challenges.